anthonytedja/notion/README.md

 - Copy the URL for the widget you want in your notion page.
 Check out the preview section and click on the widget you want to take you to the URL
 - Paste the URL into Notion and choose "create embed"
+- Resize the widget to how you want and you're all set up!

 ## Preview